jenevasmith/osTicket-Post-Installation-Configuration/README.md

 <p>
 Click on the Tasks section.
 Then, select all of the options:  “Assign…” “Close…” “Create…” “Delete…” “Edit…” “Post Reply…” “Transfer…” 147

+- Knowledgebase
+Click on the Knowledgebase section.
+Then, select the “Premade…” option, followed by the Save Changes button.
+148

 - Configure Departments

 <p>